|

 As

-Manager on a Coffee or Cotton Estate. [heading]
+Manager on a Coffee or Cotton Estate.

 A

-Young Man, who can bring the best recommendations from his former employers,
+YOUNG MAN, who can bring the best recommendations from his former employers,

 and understands the English, Dutch, and German Languages.
-Any person wishful
+Any person wishful of

-the Office of this Paper, which will be duly attended to.
+Office of this Paper, which will be duly attended to.
 April 23d.

-our last, we have to announce the arrival of the Amazon, Capt.
-Reid, from
+Since our last, we have to announce the

-the former having brought papers to the 12th of March, and the latter to the
+from Liverpool, both of short passage, the former having brought papers to the

-15th.
-We have been favored with the loan of all of them.
+12th of March, and the latter to the 15th.
+We have been favored with the loan

 On the 12th March, sailed the Francis Freeling packet, Bell, with